Elizabeth Taylor

 Elizabeth Taylor with children

-The last husband of the "Queen of Hollywood" was a simple builder, Larry Fortensky, whom she met in a rehabilitation clinic after receiving news of Richard Burton's death.
-The actress became attached to this kind-hearted guy, who had faced many misfortunes in life, and decided to support him.
-She signed a contract with Larry, stipulating that he would receive a million dollars if he remained legally married to her for five years.
+The last husband of the "Queen of Hollywood" was a construction worker, Larry Fortensky, whom she met in a rehabilitation clinic after receiving news of Richard Burton's death.
+The actress grew attached to this kind-hearted guy, who had faced many hardships in life, and decided to support him.
+She signed a contract with Larry, stating that he would receive a million dollars if he remained legally married to her for five years.

 The wedding of Elizabeth Taylor and Larry Fortensky